Tradition is how we contend

 In mid-September more than 100 people gathered in a beautiful small town in northeastern West Virginia for the 2nd Annual Trad Forum.
 Hosted by my pal and compatriot Michael Sisco, it was a “safe space” of like-minded folks from around the region and a few beyond that gathered to discuss “traditional wisdom for modern trials.”

-Above (clockwise from top left) are yours truly with Sisco, Jim Jatris, Ashley Rae Goldenberg, Roosh V, and E. Michael Jones, all of whom were fellow speakers, except for Goldenberg, who I consider a friend and was thrilled to finally meet in-person.
+Above (clockwise from bottom right) are yours truly with Sisco, Jim Jatras, Roosh V, Dr. E. Michael Jones, and Ashley Rae Goldenberg, all of whom were fellow speakers, except for Goldenberg, who I consider a friend and was happy to finally meet in-person.
 Other speakers not pictured included Metropolitan Jonah Paffhausen and Kai Clips.

 “Tradition is how we contend”